| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 enriched molecular clouds from which they have formed.
 This results in

+more absorption lines to be examined.
 There is a disadvantage to using the Doppler shift

 to measure radial velocities: the star must be as close to the host star